DevCycleHQ/AI-Prompts-And-Rules/install-prompts/nestjs.md

 - ✅ SDK package is installed in package.json
 - ✅ SDK key is configured (via env file OR temporary hardcode with TODO)
-- ✅ DevCycle service is created with proper dependency injection
-- ✅ DevCycle module is imported globally
+- ✅ DevCycle module is registered via `forRoot`/`forRootAsync`
 - ✅ Application starts and runs without errors
-- ✅ Console shows successful initialization
+- ✅ Logs show successful initialization
 - ✅ User has been informed about next steps (no flags created yet)
   </success_criteria>